-If an accident occurs, the Principal, SI or acting SI must be informed as soon as possible.
+If an accident occurs, the RTC Principal or Senior Instructor (SI) in charge must be informed as soon as possible.
 Details must be entered in the Accident Book located inside the First Aid cabinet in the Club Room.
 The accident information sheet must be torn out and put in the box on the wall below this cabinet.

 4.2.
-Major Accident
+Major Accident/Incident (afloat)